 Authentic materials are used to practice listening for main ideas and details, making inferences, and expressing opinions during class.
 Class work emphasizes the use of thematic lessons that engage students intellectually and emotionally in order to express increasingly complex thoughts at a higher level of language.
 Lessons are taught as mini-lectures to engage students in class activities.
 The Internet is used as a research tool to enhance topical understanding and interest of the relevant subjects.
-Pre-requisite: ESL350 (or equivalent)

-In these courses, students communicate in English to improve spoken fluency regarding real-world situations, present opinions about relevant topics, heighten selfconfidence in everyday speaking ability, and apply new vocabulary and idiomatic expressions more effectively.
+In these courses, students communicate in English to improve spoken fluency regarding real-world situations, present opinions about relevant topics, heighten self-confidence in everyday speaking ability, and apply new vocabulary and idiomatic expressions more effectively.
 Most importantly, students are asked to deliver multimedia presentations on current events, topics of social importance, and comparisons across countries to express cultural similarities and differences.
 Group projects and extensive data collection for presentations are highly encouraged.

-80 minutes lecture (5 lectures per week) These courses are designed to introduce students to more complex reading and writing skills.
+These courses are designed to introduce students to more complex reading and writing skills.
 Students are expected to display a variety of different writing genres, including compare-contrast, providing opinions, and writing to support one side of an argument.
 This course is coordinated with the speaking and listening class so that writing topics correspond to respective chapters and lectures.
 The course emphasizes the application of critical thinking skills and expression of complex thought in short essay writing assignments as preparation for further academic work.